Claire-bot87/biscuitology-client/README.md

 So then I stored this in the database using a PUT request.
 So every biscuit array has an array of numbers on the dunkalibility property, for example.

-So I used a PieChart to display the dunkability ratings. `so in my Piechart component , i needed to do a GET request to retrieve the data for each biscuit in the database, I then mapped through each object, accessed the dunkability key.
+So I used a PieChart to display the dunkability ratings. `so in my Piechart component , I needed to do a GET request to retrieve the data for each biscuit in the database, I then mapped through each object, accessed the dunkability key.
 I then map through each number in the array on the dunkability key and used the reduce() method  to reduce the array of numbers to one 1 number, by adding them together.
 The value in stored in ‘sum’,which starts at zero,  then you loop through and add the next value to ‘sum’.